-1. The Board or its designee will make a preliminary determination whether it will proceed with an expulsion hearing, based on the following factors:
+- 1. The Board or its designee will make a preliminary determination whether it will proceed with an expulsion hearing, based on the following factors: - a.
+Whether the student has exhibited behavior that is detrimental to the safety, welfare and morals of other students or school personnel. - b.

-- b.
 Whether educating the student in school may disrupt the learning environment, provide a negative example for other students or create a dangerous and unsafe environment for students, teachers and other school personnel. - 2.
 If it is determined that the student should not be educated in the schools of the district, the district may suspend or expel the student, in accordance with the procedures set forth above. - 3.
 Alternatively, suspension or expulsion proceedings may be postponed, pending the outcome of the court proceedings.
 If the suspension or expulsion proceedings are postponed, the student will not be permitted to return to school during that period.
 An appropriate alternative education program, including but not limited to, an online program authorized by state law or a home-based education program will be established for the student during the period pending the resolution of the juvenile proceedings.
 The time that a student spends in an alternative education program will not be considered a period of suspension or expulsion. - 4.
 If the student pleads guilty to the charge, is found guilty or is adjudicated a delinquent juvenile, the Board or designee may proceed to suspend or expel the student following the procedures set forth in these regulations. - 5.
 Information regarding the details of the alleged crime of violence or unlawful sexual behavior will be used by the Board or its designee for the purposes set forth in this policy, but shall remain confidential unless the information is otherwise available to the public by law.